 - Employees claiming gross negligence caused their injuries

-- An injured employee’s spouse claiming loss of consortium
+- An injured employee’s spouse or family members claiming loss of consortium

 - Employees who have opted out of workers’ comp coverage

-Like employer’s liability insurance, stop gap coverage is designed to protect a business from allegations like these by paying for the employer’s legal expenses, such as lawyers, investigators, and court fees, as well as settlements and court awards.
-The amount an insurer pays in a claim depends on the coverage limits set in the policy.
+Stop gap coverage protects a business from allegations by paying for the defense costs, including the employer’s legal expenses, settlements, and court awards.
+The amount an insurer pays in a claim is set by the limits in the policy.

 Common Stop Gap Insurance Exclusions

-Stop gap insurance isn’t standardized, so the specifics can vary from insurer to insurer.
-However, like all insurance policies, stop gap coverage has notable exclusions, including:
+The specifics vary by policy and insurer, so make sure to review the policy with your agent.
+However, like all insurance policies, stop gap coverage has notable exclusions, such as:

 - Injuries intentionally caused by the employer